dijin1000/Bakeoff/PoemGenerator/PoemGenerator/Readme.txt

 - the pronouncing module for a good indication which words in the corpus rhyme with each other in order to create a rhyming poem.
 - the numpy package, for standard numpy array's.

 Within the python program, the program operates with three variables that can be either given as parameters or given to the program if executed.
 Being a True or False question if you need to download the corpus ( only needed the first time.)
 The second parameter will be how many poems should be generated.
+And the third will be the parameters of how many couplets a poems should contain.